romadebrian/reactjs-login-with-firebase-and-redux/README.md

-<h1> This example of reacJs login with firebase and react redux </h1>
+<h1> This example of reactJs login with firebase and react redux </h1>

 #Example account
 Email : test.email@yahoo.com